Herbalife raises 2013 forecast amid clash of fund titans

 Herbalife Ltd (HLF.N), the diet supplements company that has become a battleground between Wall Street titans William Ackman and Carl Icahn, raised its 2013 earnings forecast on Tuesday.

-The forecast, however, excludes $10 million (6.4 million pounds) to $20 million in legal and other costs related to Herbalife's response to Ackman's allegations that the company was "a house of cards".
+The forecast, however, excludes $10 million to $20 million in legal and other costs related to Herbalife's response to Ackman's allegations that the company was "a house of cards".

 Ackman, who has taken a high-profile short position on the stock, argued that the company is an unsustainable scheme because distributors earn more than 10 times as much from recruitment as they do by selling its products.